charterschools/.github/profile/README.md

 As the choice movement grows and new options emerge, the standard for what defines a “good” school may evolve as well.
 If anything, this cycle underscores the value of informed choice, allowing families to find the best educational fit for their children while knowing that, if a school isn’t up to par, they aren’t stuck with it forever.
 So while charter school closures might seem like a negative at first glance, they actually reflect a unique strength of the system—the ability to learn from mistakes, make room for new ideas, and above all, prioritize the needs and voices of families.

-Thanks for tuning into The Jessie's Show today.
-If you’re a parent or guardian navigating school choices, remember that knowledge is power.
-Keep asking questions, stay informed, and, above all, know that you have options.
-Until next time, this is Jessie, signing off.